 Scammers promote this scam via email, and possibly other channels.

-For your interest: Shiba Inu Scam
+If this caught your attention, see: Shiba Inu Scam

 Community Awareness